SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/introduction.md

 ```

 We have written this method so that you can move the morph using the arrow keys.
-To discover the key values, you can open add this method to your element
+To discover the key values, you can open and add this method to your element.

 ```smalltalk
 cross addEventHandler: (BlEventHandler